 First off, good luck finding the GTX 1070 GPUs.
 With the dramatic rise in value of cryptocurrencies, GPU mining has become very popular making the video cards incredibly hard to find.
 We are recommending video card we commonly use in our 6 GPU builds, but any GTX 1070s will work.

-- (6x) GTX 1070 GPUs – any 1070s or 1070 Tis will do (you don’t need all six to start, you need at least one).
-A few options we have used in the past include:
+- (6x) GTX 1070 GPUs – any 1070s will do (you don’t need all six to start, you need at least one).
+A few options we have used that work great include:

 - (1x) 1200W Platinum-rated PSU (any 1200W Platinum-rated PSU)

 - (1x) Powered Mining GPU Riser Cards 6 Pack